Department of Religion Graduate Courses

 Examins the history of religious healing in the United States, including the evolving relationship between religious healing and biomedicine.
 Also introduces various theoretical approaches to the study of religious healing.

-These two units must be taken in combination for the 6-credit M.A. thesis option.
+These two courses must be taken consecutively, usually in the final two semesters, for the 6-credit M.A. thesis option.